 Project 2010 is used to pull all groups together into a central Project platform to better align with the program level than the organization’s current implementation of Project 2003.
 Project 2010 is an integrated system built for accessing data visibility at multiple PM levels

-Project 2010 might initially work as a compliment to the third party application in use, but if the deployment was executed well stakeholders should see more capabilities innate within Project 2010 and it will eventually replace the third party application
+Project 2010 might initially work as a complement to the third-party application in use, but if the deployment was executed well, stakeholders should see more innate capabilities in Project 2010, and it will eventually replace the third-party application

 Project 2010 data extends across all Microsoft Office applications.
-It offers collaboration and other Web capabilities that the third party application does not.
+It offers collaboration and other Web capabilities that the third-party application does not.
 This allows for easier end user adoption of usage from familiar interfaces.
-This deep integration removes the need for third party add-ons, reducing potential points of failure and the requirement for customized, costly programming.
+This deep integration removes the need for third-party add-ons, reducing potential points of failure and the requirement for customized, costly programming.

-Project 2010 will serve as a business and BI platform, including Earned Value (EV) and strategic planning for all programs
+Project 2010 will serve as a business and BI platform, including earned value and strategic planning for all programs

 Selecting a qualified consulting vendor that specializes in Microsoft Project and PPM will ensure a smooth integration of all systems in use

 Sometimes there are opportunities for POEs by capturing a departmental need and scaling the larger solution to address that one need.
 Over time, more capabilities can be introduced to the organization to illustrate that Project 2010 accomplishes in itself what multiple systems are currently used for.
-Organizations are looking for cost savings within their IT architecture and this is a perfect example of how the multiple capabilities of Project 2010 can address vital issues that might be considered as non-PPM issues.
+Organizations are looking for cost savings within their IT architecture, and this is a perfect example of how the multiple capabilities of Project 2010 can address vital issues that might be considered non-PPM issues.

 Common Challenges